sangria-graphql/sangria-federated/README.md

 To be able to communicate with [Apollo's federation gateway](https://www.apollographql.com/docs/federation/gateway/), the graphql sangria service should be using both the federated schema and unmarshaller.

 As an example, let's consider the following services:
-- a review service provides a subgraph for review
+- a **review service** provides a subgraph for review
-- a state service provides a subgraph for states.
+- a **state service** provides a subgraph for states.
 This state is used by reviews.
-- both subgraphs are composed into one supergraph that is the only graph to use by users.
-This supergraph is one GraphQ schema that exposes reviews and states.
+- both subgraphs are composed into **one supergraph** that is the only graph exposed to users.
+With that, users can interact with reviews and states as if they were implemented in one service.

 ### The state service